Zakiyi/Git-tutorial-notes/README.md

                         <options> -s get simplified output

 git add               # takes a picture of what the files look like at current moment, and
-                        add snapshots to staging area. more exactly, stores a reference to that snapshot.
+                        add snapshot to staging area. more exactly, stores reference to that snapshot.

 git commit            # records the snapshot you set up in your staging area, adds it to repository
                         <options> -a stage every file that is already tracked before doing the commit